 - Spend one-on-one time with each of your children.
 Even 10 minutes invested with direct eye contact and real listening will make a difference.
 Knowing they matter impacts actions dramatically.

 - Trust your children and let them know you do.

 - As they get older, support them in their ideas as much as possible.
 Dialogue more and demand/command less.

 - Commend character qualities such as compassion, courage, kindness, and caring.

-- When your child behaves in a way you disapprove of, let him/her know “that’s not like you” and thus help break patterns of negative behavior.
+- When they behave in a way you disapprove of,let them know that it seems out of character for them to do so, and thus help break patterns of negative behavior.

 - Teach them to help others: unsolicited and without expectation of compensation.

-- Remind your child daily of the value that God has given him or her: that they are made in His image, that He loves them beyond measure, and that He has made them for a purpose!
+- Remind them daily of the value that God has given them: that they are made in his image, that he loves them beyond measure, and that he has made them for a purpose!

-Letting a child know he/she has significance as a person builds a courage in him/her to tackle the world and go after what he/she wants.
+Letting children know they have significance builds courage and allows them to tackle the world and go after what they want.
 Strength of character anchors one through change as no outer accomplishment can.